mauricioaniche/slr-crawler/README.md

 as these numbers are not available in the search page.
 * In Google Scholar, it only collects the name of the first author.
 Google truncates large lists of authors.
+* Google Scholar quickly blocks you.
+Use larger sleep times, and crawl it in small chunks.

 ## License